andertavares/MegaBot/README.md

 # MegaBot
 StarCraft bot designed to test strategy selection.
 For MegaBot, strategy is the incorporation of another bot's behavior.
 Currently it incorporates Skynet, Xelnaga and NUSBot.

+- For a detailed description of MegaBot, check out the [wiki](https://github.com/andertavares/MegaBot/wiki).
-Check out version 1.0 at [releases](https://github.com/andertavares/MegaBot/releases/tag/v1.0-beta).
+- Check out version 1.0 at [releases](https://github.com/andertavares/MegaBot/releases/tag/v1.0-beta).

 Authors:
 - Anderson Rocha Tavares